Concurrency and async / await¶

 To see the difference, imagine the following story about burgers:

-The cashier says something to the guy in the kitchen so he knows he has to prepare your burgers (even though he is currently preparing the ones for the previous clients).
+The cashier says something to the cook in the kitchen so they know they have to prepare your burgers (even though they are currently preparing the ones for the previous clients).

 The cashier gives you the number of your turn.